ansible-middleware/ansible-middleware-workshop/instructions/4-deploying-jboss-eap.md

 ## Testing the installation

-To test the install, open your browser and navigate to the ip address of one of the JBoss EAP app servers on port 8080, e.g. 192.168.122.224:8080, hint: the ip addresses are shown in the output of the previous command.
+To test the install, open your browser and navigate to the ip address of one of the JBoss EAP app servers on port 8080, e.g. http://192.168.122.224:8080, hint: the ip addresses are shown in the output of the previous command.
 You should see something like:

 ![JBoss EAP default landing page](../images/jboss-default.png)

+Now that JBoss EAP is installed, let's move on to the next section, configuring JBoss EAP.
 Next [Step 5](./5-configuring-jboss-eap.md)